brimdata/zui/README.md

 your platform from the latest [release](https://github.com/brimsec/brim/releases).

+## Having a problem?

+Please review the [troubleshooting guide](TROUBLESHOOTING.md) to review common problems and helpful tips before opening an issiue.

 ## Development and contributing

 We'd love your help!
 Please see the [contributing guide](CONTRIBUTING.md) for